USAXS sample holders available

 Heaters and coolers

-Heating & cooling equipment: We have Linkam THM600 heating and freezing stage or Linkam TS1500 at the beamline available for users use.
+We have Linkam THM600 heating and freezing stage or Linkam TS1500 (vacuum version) at the beamline available for users use.
 If you would like to use this stage for your experiment, please, contact instrument scientist during scheduling phase.
 You need to prepare samples suitable for a specific stage.
 For details on the stage, please see manufacturer's web site and/or talk to the staff.
-We routinely stock at the beamline Nitrogen and Artgone inert gasses for protecting atmosphere.
+We routinely stock at the beamline Nitrogen and Argonne inert gasses for protecting atmosphere.

 Flow cell experiments